 This brie mac and cheese truly tastes like it uses a bunch of rare and fancy ingredients and took a bunch of time to perfect.

 There is no blending of different cheeses and other than getting the brie from the grocery store, you probably have all of the other ingredients on hand.
+If you have friends or family coming over last minute, this is a great recipe to have on hand.

 You can also customize it according to your taste.
 If you love tons of garlic, add more!
 If you want to add in some veggies such as spinach, broccoli, or peppers, go right ahead.
+Personally, I love adding in sauteed mushrooms because the blend of flavors is really nice.

 I also offer the option of making a baked brie mac and cheese.
 This addition simply adds 5 minutes to your cooking time, taking it from a 10-minute recipe to a 15-minute recipe.